michelkana/lendingclub/CS109aLendingClub_Models.md

 ## Loan Description

+Additionally to using quantified predictors, we were curious to see if text would give us some predictive power.

 Some studies [10] suggest that words used on loan applications can predict the likelihood of charge-off.
 In this section we use natural language processing algorithms to extract features from the loan title and description filled in by the borrower when requesting the loan.
-We then use a Naive Bayes classifier and a random forest for this task.
+We then use a Naive Bayes classifier for the classification task.

-The function below performs the following preprocessingon the text data:
+The function below performs the following preprocessing on the text data:

-- lower case
+- lower case,
-- remove punctuation
+- remove punctuation,
-- remove commonly occuring words using predefined libraries
+- remove commonly occuring words using predefined libraries,
-- remove suffices, like “ing”, “ly”, “s”, etc. by a simple rule-based approach
+- remove suffices, like “ing”, “ly”, “s”, etc. by a simple rule-based approach.
+- correct spelling

 ```
 def clean_text(text):